 Joseph Vaccaro, PsyD, first joined Newport Academy as a family therapist, working with teens, young adults, and families.
-In the Clinical Director role, he supports the clinical team in providing exceptional care and compassion to the families we serve.
+In the Executive Director role, he supports the clinical team and all departments in providing exceptional care and compassion to the families we serve.

 Joseph holds a doctorate in clinical psychology and has extensive experience in the field.
 Before joining the Newport Academy team, he was clinical supervisor at Pathways Community Services, Garden Grove, California, supervising and training psychological assistants and interns.
 He was a clinical psychologist for four years at Pathways prior to that position, and also worked as a psychologist for Sunny Hills Behavioral Health Incorporated in Fullerton, California.
 Joseph completed his postdoctoral residency at Long Beach Job Corps, Long Beach, California, administering individual and group clinical supervision to doctoral candidates and practicum interns.

 My Five Fundamental Beliefs

 Adolescence is a challenging time for the adolescent and the parent.
 Exhibiting patience during periods of turmoil and stress shows adolescents that compassion and forgiveness is possible.